graphprotocol/graph-node/docs/environment-variables.md

    Defaults to 1,000.
 - `GRAPH_ETHEREUM_FETCH_TXN_RECEIPTS_IN_BATCHES`: Set to `true` to
   disable fetching receipts from the Ethereum node concurrently during block ingestion.
 This will use fewer, batched requests.
+This is always set to `true` on MacOS to avoid DNS issues.
 - `GRAPH_ETHEREUM_CLEANUP_BLOCKS` : Set to `true` to clean up unneeded blocks from the cache in the database.
 When this is `false` or unset (the default), blocks will never be removed from the block cache.
 This setting